km-neuron/se-git-exercise/yourname-id/git-exercise.md

-# Exercise Git and Github
+git # Exercise Git and Github

 ![Git and Github](./../git-github.png)